 If you’ve never had anko before, it’s a rather dense paste made by boiling and mashing earthy red beans (also known as azuki beans).
-The paste is then sweetened with sugar.
-It is a very popular ingredient featured widely in asian desserts.
-For this anpan, I used tsubuan, which is a chunky version of the paste, and goes quite well with the soft bread.
-If you prefer a smoother paste, koshian is the way to go.
-Both of these can be either made at home or bought from most asian supermarkets.
+Sugar is than added to sweeten the paste.
+It is a very popular ingredient featured widely in Asian desserts.
+For this anpan, I used the chunky version of the paste (tsubuan).
+If you prefer a smoother paste, look for koshian.
+Both of these can be easily made at home or found in certain Asian supermarkets.

 Just look at how cute the little anpan are, especially with those itty bitty sesame seeds sitting pretty on top!
 I’ve found that these buns make a great breakfast, accompanied by nice hot coffee or smooth hōjicha to cut through the sweetness of the anko.